Maslow’s Hierarchy of Needs

-Once the physical and safety needs are met, the next focus is on interpersonal needs and involves feelings of love and belongingness.
-These love needs include Family, Friendship, and Intimacy.
-Many people experience loneliness, social anxiety, and/or clinical depression in the absence of such love or belonging.
+Once the physical and safety needs are met, the next focus is on interpersonal needs.
+These needs involve feelings of love and belongingness.
+Such love needs include Family, Friendship, and Intimacy.
+Many people experience loneliness, social anxiety, and/or clinical depression in the absence of love or belonging.

 Beyond that, the fourth basic level of needs is Esteem needs (for self and from others).
 Including the need for respect from others.
 This could include a need for status, recognition, fame, prestige, and attention.
 Additionally, there is a need for self-respect.
 These esteem needs can include a need for strength, competence, self-confidence, independence, and freedom.

 Once those four basic levels of needs are satisfied, one can better focus on Self-Actualization needs.
 This level has since been updated with a further breakdown.
-Though generally defined, these are the highest and most inclusive or holistic levels of human consciousness, behaving and relating.
+These are the highest and most inclusive or holistic levels of human consciousness, behaving and relating.

 Higher Order Growth Needs

 For reference, the additional needs added to the expanded motivational model are directly after Esteem needs.
 Cognitive needs – knowledge and understanding, curiosity, exploration, need for meaning and predictability.
-Then, Aesthetic needs – appreciation and search for beauty, balance, form, etc. Then after Self-Actualization is the Transcendence needs – when a person is motivated by values that transcend beyond the personal self.
+Then, Aesthetic needs – appreciation and search for beauty, balance, form, etc. Beyond Self-Actualization is the Transcendence needs – when a person is motivated by values that transcend beyond the personal self.

 This is not a simple upward chart.
 As life and circumstances fluctuate, so will your focus.
 Also, since humans can multi-task and focus on a variety of things, we usually work on developing multiple levels at the same time.
 It is not a linear path.

 Now that you are aware (or have a refresher) of Maslow’s Hierarchy of Needs, where will you focus your energy?
 Will you reach for those higher order growth needs?
 Will you have better energy and more understanding for the deficiency needs?
 Do you think you will use this information to help others around you to realize the motivations and reach their greater potential?